MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-message-method.md

 ---
 title: "ErrorInfo.Message([Text]) Method"
-description: "Specifies the message that will be sent to telemetry." ms.author: solsen ms.custom: na ms.date: 03/24/2022
+description: "Specifies the message that will be presented to the user." ms.author: solsen ms.custom: na ms.date: 03/24/2022